KaloyanMarshalov/uod-touar/README.md

 The map view displays the available points of interest, which are associated with buildings on the University of Dundee campus.

 1. Navigate to that building in real life in order to be presented with the available interactions.
 Alternatively, use a GPS mocking application on your Android device and change your coordinates according to the Coordinates.txt file
-2. Press the yellow roadsign icon at the bottom right of the screen in order to begin the Select Path interaction.
+2. Press the yellow road sign icon at the bottom right of the screen in order to begin the Select Path interaction.

     **Note**: The same interaction will be available throughout the selected path, which will allow you to change routes.